rareview/wp-vip-site/README.md

 ### Environment usage

-Once you have intialized the environment wih the command above you can:
+Once you have initialized the environment wih the command above you can:

 ```shell
 - npm run env:start # Start the environment.